Americans with Disabilities Act (ADA)

 Reporting Complaints of Discrimination, Harassment or Retaliation

-For the full Policy as well as additional resources, please visi or click HERE.
+For the full Policy as well as additional resources, please visit or click HERE.

 A student who believes they have been subject to unlawful discrimination, harassment or retaliation on the basis of a Protected Category, whether by faculty members, employees, training supervisors, visitors or other students, should report such matters to the /Title IX Coordinator.
 Preparation of a written complaint may be required depending on the basis for the complaint.
 Complaints should include details of the incident or incidents, names of the individuals involved, names of any witnesses and any documents supporting the complaint.